YossiAharon/YossiAharon/README.md

 -->

 ### About me
 My name is Yossi Aharon.
-I'm a Full Stack Web Developer for more than 15 years and has expertise in WordPress platform.
+I'm a Full Stack Web Developer for more than 15 years and have expertise in WordPress platform.